macton/dot-utf8/README.md

 ### Description

-Encodes a some UTF-16 data from UTF-8 source, taking into account state from previous data streamed through the encoder.
+Converts UTF-16 source to UTF-8, taking into account state from previous data streamed through the encoder.

 Represented as a JavaScript String with each code unit representing a byte between 0x00 to 0xFF.